florianneukirchen/scipy_filters/README.md

 - Edge detection (sobel, laplace etc.)
 - Convolution with a custom kernel

-Most filters are based on [scipy.ndimage](https://docs.scipy.org/doc/scipy/reference/ndimage.html), a libary to filter images (or arrays, rasters) in n dimensions.
+Most filters are based on [scipy.ndimage](https://docs.scipy.org/doc/scipy/reference/ndimage.html), a library to filter images (or arrays, rasters) in n dimensions.
 For more information, see the SciPy tutorial on [Multidimensional image processing](https://docs.scipy.org/doc/scipy/tutorial/ndimage.html).

 These scipy.ndimage filters are either applied on each layer seperately in 2D, or in 3D on a 3D datacube consisting of all bands.